119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 6. Infotainment Systems

 Modern infotainment systems with touchscreens, Bluetooth, and Apple CarPlay or Android Auto functionality are valuable.
 Car owners who are looking for upgrades and mechanics to replace damaged units often pay good money for these systems.
 A high-end infotainment system from brands like Tesla, Audi, or BMW can sell for $200 to $1,000.
-Standard units from economy cars are still valuable and can give between $100 to $500.
+Standard units from economy cars are still valuable and can sell for $100 to $500.

 7. Wheels and Tires

 Used wheels and tires are always in demand.
-If your car has premium alloy wheels or new tires, you can sell them individually for a good profit.
+If your car has premium alloy wheels or new tires, you can sell them individually and earn a good profit.
 In Canada, individual tires in good condition sell for $50 to $150 each, while alloy wheels can give you $100 to $300 per wheel.
 According to auto industry statistics, more than 70% of used tire buyers look for winter tires since they are required in certain provinces.
 Tire shops, individual car owners, and auto recyclers are common buyers of wheels and tires.

 8. Catalytic Converter